Each year, millions of people observe St. Patrick's Day, but those in the real Churches of God (COGs), like the Continuing Church of God, do not.

 Such were the extraordinary favors which St. Patrick, with his wrestling with the Most High, his unceasing prayers, his unconquerable love of heavenly things, and his unremitting penitential deeds, obtained for the people whom he evangelized (Cardinal Moran, Patrick Francis.
 Transcribed by Mary Doorley.
 St. Patrick.
 The Catholic Encyclopedia, Volume XI.
 Published 1911.
 New York: Robert Appleton Company.
 Nihil Obstat, February 1, 1911.
 Remy Lafort, S.T.D., Censor.
 Imprimatur. +John Cardinal Farley, Archbishop of New York).

 We in the Continuing Church of God do not consider that Patrick was an apostle.
-We do not consider that people should wear crosses.
-We do not believe that he has been chosen by God to judge the Irish race on judgment day.
+We do not believe that Patrick has been chosen by God to judge the Irish race on judgment day.
+Also, there is no such place as purgatory and early Christians did not teach of such a place (for more details, see Did the Early Church Teach Purgatory?).

 Saint Patrick's Day (Irish: Lá 'le Pádraig or Lá Fhéile Pádraig), colloquially Paddy's Day or St. Patty's Day, is the feast day which annually celebrates Saint Patrick (373-493), the patron saint of Ireland, on March17, the day on which Saint Patrick died...It became a feast day in the universal church due to the influence of the Waterford-born Franciscan scholar Luke Wadding, as a member of the commission for the reform of the Breviary in the early part of the 17th century...